 Egg Spinach scramble (8 Months+) - Scrambled eggs recipe with spinach, eggs, onions, and cheese.
 Spinach egg fry is a healthy meal or snack option loaded with protein, vitamins, and iron.
 Use amaranth leaves to get more iron in this recipe.

-Egg Banana Pancakes (8 Months+) – Banana egg pancakes are best finger foods for babies and great snack option for kids.
-This simplest pancakes can boost your kids iron intake as well!
+Egg Banana Pancakes (8 Months+) - Banana egg pancakes are the best finger foods for babies and great snack options for kids.
+This simplest pancakes can boost your kid's iron intake as well!